THD-AI-2023/AIN-B-3-Assistant-Systems/README.md

 3. **Access the Streamlit Application:**
     Open your browser and navigate to [http://localhost:8501](http://localhost:8501) to access the interactive web interface.

+> ### **IMPORTANT NOTE** :information_source:
+>
+> Before using the chatbot in the Streamlit application, **please ensure that the Rasa model has been properly trained**.
+Training the model is crucial for the chatbot to function correctly.
+Failing to train the Rasa model may result in unexpected behavior or errors when interacting with the chatbot.

 ## Data

 ### Dataset